How does LifeSkills support careers education in England?

 Help your students get ready for the world of work by discovering how LifeSkills aligns with the national curriculum and your responsibilities under the Careers Strategy.
 Content is mapped to the Gatsby Benchmarks to support your delivery and mapping can be found in this guide

-LifeSkills can support your careers provision, your work with SEND learners and your development of a whole school/college approach to building skills.
+LifeSkills can support your careers provision, your work with SEND/ALN learners and your development of a whole school/college approach to building skills.

 Explore the tabs below to see how our resources can be embedded into your employability work, supporting you to help young people develop the right skills and knowledge for the workplace.